gshanemiller/reinvent/doc/equinix_mellanox_setup.md

 19. Accept the EUA and download it.
 20. After it's downloaded copy it from your local machine running the browser to the Equinix machine in step 9.
 The command you'll use is: `scp -i <ssh-key/pem-file> MLNX_OFED_LINUX-5.5-1.0.3.2-ubuntu20.04-x86_64.tgz root@<public-ip-address>:/tmp`.
 This will require 1-10 mins depending on your link speed.
-Note it must be copied to '/tmp'.
+Note **it must be copied** to '/tmp'.
 21. Once this is done return to the Equinix CLI and press ENTER.
-You'll be prompted to OK the install of Mellanox drivers.
-Press 'y'.
+The script will complete Mellanox driver setup

 Once step (21) is done, the script will download DPDK from githib.
 It'll then run `vi` on the main build-setup file.
 At the top of the file there's a variable declaration for `apps` listing all the applications to be built in addition to the library.
-For almost all purposes all but one of these applications is not needed.
-Building all applications will double DPDK built time because DPDK uses LTO.
-It's recommanded to keep only `test-pmd` so the variable declaration reads:
+For most purposes only one of these applications is needed.
+Building all applications will double DPDK build time because DPDK uses LTO.
+It's recommended to keep only `test-pmd` so the variable declaration reads:

 ```
 apps = [